Policy Pros

 • Written statement of employment particulars (legally required for all employees)

-• Health and safety arrangements (written policy not legally required below 5 employees, but documented risk assessments are still necessary)
+• Health and safety arrangements (a written policy is not legally required below 5 employees, but documented risk assessments are still necessary)

 • Disciplinary and grievance procedures